Naya Rivera Search Update: A Body Has Been Found In Lake Piru, Ventura County Sheriff Says

 The Ventura County Sheriff’s office has confirmed that a body has been found in Lake Piru, days after actress Naya Rivera went missing.
-The sheriff has not yet confirmed whether or not the body is that of Rivera’s, but TMZ has reported that sources confirm that the Glee actress is dead.
+The sheriff has not yet confirmed whether or not the body is that of Rivera’s, but TMZ has reported that sources confirm the Glee actress has died.

 “A body has been found at Lake Piru this morning.
 The recovery is in progress,” read a tweet from the Ventura Co.
 Sheriff’s department a short while ago.

-Rivera, 33, went missing on July 9, during an outing with her son.
+Rivera, 33, went missing on July 9 during an outing with her son.
 Earlier reports indicated that Rivera rented a boat and intended to spend the day out on the water, swimming and enjoying some quality time with 4-year-old Josey.
-However, Josey was found alone on the boat by another person who had been on the lake at the time, and authorities were promptly notified.
-Josey reportedly told police that his mom went for a swim and she was unable to get back to the boat.
+However, Josey was found alone in the boat by another person who had been on the lake at the time, and authorities were promptly notified.
+The young boy reportedly told police that his mom went for a swim and she was unable to get back to the boat.

 Read next: Naya Rivera Dead At 33

 Over the past few days, the sheriff’s department has offered some updates about the search for Rivera’s body.
-Helicopters flew overhead while divers plunged into the murky waters, as you can see in the photo below.
+Helicopters flew overhead while divers plunged into the murky waters, as can be seen in the photo below.

 Divers continue the search for Naya Rivera this afternoon at Lake Piru.
 This is day 5 of the search and recovery effort.
 She disappeared Wednesday afternoon while swimming in the lake. pic.twitter.com/3etxZ3ycpN